aminofox/aminofox/README.md

 - 👋 Hi, I’m @aminofox
 - 👀 I’m interested in Golang
-- 🌱 I’m currently learning AWS
+- 🌱 I’m currently learning DevOps
-- 💞️ I’m looking to collaborate on Golang + Vue
+- 💞️ I’m looking to collaborate on Golang (Backend)
 - 📫 How to reach me: send mail to aminofox165@gmail.com
 - ⚡ Fun fact: